yoshrubin/fullpath-website-metrics-dashboard/README.md

 ## Usage

-1. Clone the repository `cd website-metrics-dashboard`
+1. Clone the repository
+2. Navigate to the project directory `cd fullpath-website-metrics-dashboard-master`
-2. Install dependencies `npm install`
+3. Install dependencies `npm install`
-3. Start the development server `npm run dev`
+4. Start the development server `npm run dev`
-4. Open the browser at `http://localhost:5173`
+5. Open the browser at `http://localhost:5173`